 Click Yes, wait for it to install and set everything up, and close the window.

 Back in the Advanced Settings, choose the Advanced tab.
-Turn on the last setting to disable Gecko installation.
+If it is not on, turn on the last setting to disable Gecko installation.
 This will prevent that window we saw earlier from popping up all the time.

 Click the Install Software button at the bottom of the window.